burakisk/python-ftp-server/README.md

 ![uploadFile](ss/uploadMultiFile_ss.png?raw=true)

-- <p>You can change the name of the remove files or directories by pressing the rename button </p>
+- <p>You can change the name of the files or directories by pressing the rename button </p>
 ![renameFileName](ss/rename_ss.png?raw=true)

 ### other features
-- <p>You can download the name a files by pressing the download button </p>
+- <p>You can download the files by pressing the download button </p>
 - <p>You can remove the files by pressing the remove file button </p>
 - <p>You can remove the <b>empty</b> directory by pressing the remove directory button </p>